 Completed so far are: a pre-school for children under 5, library and volunteer accommodation,the training workshops, reception and kitchen/restaurant.
 The trainee accommodation is complete but now being extended.
 Permaculture gardens are also being cultivated and are well underway.

 Sam’s Training Village is situated opposite M’teza School in Chigonti village, near to M’bang’ombe trading centre.
 It is a 30 min drive from Kamuzu International Airport, a 20 minute drive from Lumbadzi trading centre, and the nearest city is Lilongwe (1 hour drive).

-We believe the Village will become a best-practice example for Malawi (and in time other parts of Africa) in how to encourage and develop sustainable, forward-looking and skilled communities.
+We believe the Village will become a best-practice example for Malawi (and in time other parts of Africa) of how to encourage and develop sustainable, forward-looking and skilled communities.

 Why is it called Sam’s Village?

 Sadly Sam Hayes passed away tragically on September 10th 2013, at the age of 23, and his parents are creating a legacy that makes a positive change by supporting the building of the “Sam’s Village” Training Village.
 Sam’s friends and family have raised the £250,000 to build this amazing project.

 Two mulberry trees have been planted at the main entrance to the Training Village in dedication to Sam’s memory.
 Our condolences are always with Sam’s family and we thank them for all their support.